 ISP throttling has also come into the limelight with the recent Net Neutrality debate.
 Internet users are concerned that if the existing Net Neutrality rules are abolished, ISPs would become the gatekeepers of the internet.
 They will be able to block or throttle sites or services and throttle your speed, especially those that compete against their own.

 This subject has hit the headlines time and time again, as some ISPs have been caught red-handed for throttling speeds to websites they don’t favor, which has been checked multiple times by users via Speed Test.
 Comcast’s throttling of BitTorrent and AT&T’s unlimited data throttling are some high-profile examples.

 How Could the Net Neutrality Repeal Affect Internet Speeds?

 The free internet that we love will cease to exist after the Net Neutrality repeal.
 ISPs could start bundling services like certain applications or websites, which means you will have to pay more to gain unrestricted access or else face throttled speeds.

-Also, ISPs could throttle websites like Hulu or Netflix so that they can make their own services more attractive.
+Also, ISPs could throttle streaming websites speed like Hulu or Netflix so that they can make their own services more attractive.
 So, if you rely on streaming services to watch your favorite TV shows, you are most likely to face slow internet speeds and a reduction in video quality.

 Frequently Asked Questions about ISP Bandwidth Throttling

 To help you better understand ISP bandwidth throttling, here are answers to some of the most commonly asked questions about the topic:

 Can My (ISP)Internet Service Provider See What I am Doing?